riggsd/tracgoogleappsauthplugin/src/README.txt

 	admin_username = sysadmin
 	admin_secret = TOP_S3CRET

-You can configure most (all?) of these settings from the Trac web-based Admin console.
+You can configure all of these settings from the Trac web-based Admin console.
 Essentially, if you already have the web-based TracAccountManager plugin enabled and working, just enable the GoogleAppsPasswordStore (under TracGoogleAppsAuthPlugin) and disable the other password stores HtDigestStore and HtPasswdStore (under TracAccountManager).
 You can then configure the plugin